-- You cannot be denied critical, life-saving care based on your disability, race, national origin, sexual orientation, or ability to pay. - You cannot be denied care based on a prediction of your long-term prognosis or life expectancy (more than 5 years after treatment of your acute illness).

-- You cannot be denied care based on stereotypes about your perceived social worth, quality of life, or intensity of need. - All rationing decisions must be based on individualized patient assessments and objective medical evidence and not discriminatory assumptions about a person's diagnosis or underlying medical condition. - You have the right to appeal any decision to withhold or withdraw critical care.
-Appeals are heard by the hospital Triage Review and Oversight Committee. - You have a right to receive information about your care, the triage decision, and the appeal process in a culturally competent manner, and with access to interpreters, assistive technology or other reasonable accommodations, where needed.
+- You cannot be denied critical, life-saving care based on your disability, race, national origin, sexual orientation, or ability to pay. - You cannot be denied care based on a prediction of your long-term prognosis or life expectancy - You cannot be denied care based on stereotypes or beliefs about your perceived social worth, quality of life, or intensity of need. - Triage decisions must be based on individualized patient assessments and objective medical evidence and not discriminatory assumptions about a person's diagnosis or underlying medical condition. - You have the right to appeal a decision to withhold or withdraw critical care.
+Appeals are heard by the hospital Triage Review and Oversight Committee. - You have a right to receive information about your care, the hospital's triage decision, and the appeal process in a way that you can understand, with access to interpreters, assistive technology or other reasonable accommodations, where needed.